Tenacom/Buildvana.Sdk/docs/modules/Wine.md

 ## Overview

-This module provides support for running Windows-only tools using [Wine](https://winehq.org) when building under Linux or Mac OS.
+This module provides support for running Windows-only tools using [Wine](https://winehq.org) when building under Linux or macOS.

 ## Configuration